 It is important to prescribe what should be done.
 The belief is that the federal government could provide the answers.
-Driven by the spirit of reform at the state and local level that has changed the focus of education from inputs to outputs, there is now an educational bottom line.
 Trends For Post-Secondary Education Opportunities.
 To maintain higher education opportunities, particular for low- and middle-income students, increased resources must be made available to students through financial aid programs to meet the higher tuitions.

 The needs of children and youth in inner-city communities are very great, yet these communities continue to receive too little attention in most places.
 Even in those urban areas where major revitalization initiatives have been put into place, disinvestment of all kinds—economic, professional, and social—is the pattern, and fractionation across agencies, professional societies, and bureaucracies is pervasive.
 Local School-To-Work Partnerships.
 The School-to-Work (STW) partnership model is based on the idea that there are significant economies of scale in the provision of STW programming and therefore that groups of districts working together on relatively large projects will accomplish more than single districts working by themselves on smaller projects.